givemepower8/Phaser3Practices/docs/COC.md

 #### TH12 Electro dragon

 There are lots of ground defensing systems, but for air, there are not that much.
-If your opponent has not upgraded the air defences, it's a perfect target for electro dragons, drag bat strategies.
+If your opponent has not upgraded the air defences or didn't put the air defences in a good place, for example, can be easily accessed by balloon or bat spell, it's a perfect target for air strategies, mainly electro dragons, drag bat, lava loonion and so on.

+To attack a higher level TH12 with very high ground DpS dealing defences and very high level walls, miner or bowler often cannot get the town hall if heavy defence is around.
+If you are aiming at 3 stars just want to 2 star your enemy clan's top war rank players, electro dragon is a solid strategy.
+Focus on taking down the town hall and get a 50% more destruction rate with electro dragons is not that hard and easier than other ground attacking strategies. strategies.

-If the trash buildings in the base spread out all over the map, it's not a good idea to use electro dragon as the electro dragon moves very slow.
+If the war base is a distributed design with trash buildings spread out all over the map, it's not a good idea to use electro dragon as the electro dragon will try to attack every building in its range, often it will leave from the core and moves towards outside, unless you use some troops to funnel timely or in advance.

-If lots of trash buildings are outside the wall and the defence buildings are condensed, it's a good target.
+If lots of trash buildings are outside the wall and the defence buildings are condensed in the center, it's a good target as funneling can be properly done by king and one electro dragon.
+King can clear on side, and one electro dragon can clear the other.
+Once both sides are cleared a bit so no trashing building will distract the electro dragons, the rest air troops can move forward faster towards the center with rage or haste spell and destroy the center very fast.

 Electro dragon strategy is quite easy:

 - 12 balloons, 1 baby dragon, 7 electro dragons, 3 rage spells, 5 freeze spells
 - choose attack path
-  - no air sweeper covered on the way, don't move forward against the air push unless rage or haste will be used
+  - no air sweeper covered on the way unless they can take down by balloons, dragon won't move forward against the air push unless rage/haste or freeze will be used
   - close to eagle artillery to so take it as soon as possible
   - any exposed air defence so the king or queen can do a suicide attack
   - notice the possible freeze spell drop position, make sure it can cover most of the defence building
-- deploy the siege machine and a wall of balloons
-  - battle blimp or or stone hammer with 8 more CC balloons and 1 rage
-  - spread the balloons so they are not very close to each other to avoid air bomb
-  - two rage side by side when balloons enter in
 - deploy the funneling team to clean up both sides so to keep the dragons in the middle, the narrower, the better
   - baby dragons on one side
-  - queen on the other side
+  - king on the other side
   - when baby dragon is destroyed, put king to carry on
+- deploy the siege machine and a wall of balloons to destroy the air defences or inferno
+  - with 8 more CC balloons and 1 rage or 1 haste and 1 freeze
+  - wall wrecker for opponents with lower level walls so it can help the queen to reach to the town hall
+  - stone hammer for opponents with very high level walls, the queen may not be able follow with the stone hammer
+  - battle blimp goes well with a clone spell to send in one more electro dragon.
+It should be deployed when the path to the town hall is cleared.
+  - spread the balloons so they are not very close to each other to avoid air bomb and trigger the seeking air mine
+  - two rage side by side when balloons enter in, the goal is to help the balloons move fast towards the air defence.
+  - the third rage is to get the most in the center when most of the troops get close to the center, put the third rage there so hopefully the troops can destroy the town hall
+  - the queen should go to the center with wall wrecker or stone hammer so to help inside in the core
-- deploy the 7 electro dragons in a line
+- deploy the 7 electro dragons 3 each close to the first two rage spell so to make best use of it
-- deploy Warden in air following the dragons
+  - deploy Warden in air mode following the dragons as Warden can extend dragon's HP in range and Warden's ability help the dragons get a few extremely important seconds in the core which could totally change the game
 - use freeze spells timely later on
+  - if needed, free air sweeper and air defence while the balloons and dragons are approaching to the center

 The main obstacle of electro dragon is air sweeper, air defence, single target inferno.

-At this time, while the electro dragons are slowly marching, you need to protect them.
+While the electro dragons are slowly marching, you need to protect them.
 You have 5 freeze spells.
-Watch out for the army marching forward, you have 5 freeze spells, use it when the army in contact with inferno, air blower, air defence in range, cover as many as you can.
+Watch out for the army marching forward, use the freeze when the army in contact with inferno, air blower, air defence in range, cover as many as you can.

 And you have two rage spells, don't drop them directly on the troops, focus on the target to destroy, drop it 2 tiles before the area they will enter in.

-If the dragon in Warden's range is locked by eagle artillery, after eagle artillery fired, use Warden's ability.
+Use warden's ability is another key.
+If the electro dragons in Warden's range are locked by eagle artillery, after eagle artillery fired, use Warden's ability.
+Or once the hidden tesla farm or giga tesla are exposed in the center, Warden's ability can make the troop invisible for a few seconds which the dragon may be able to destroy the teslas.

-Also watch out for king's and queen's hp, use abilities timely.
+Also watch out for king's and queen's hp, use their abilities timely.

+In a nutshell, choose the better side to start with the attack, the proper funneling, the timing to deploy the balloons and dragons with Warden, seige machine and queen.
+The coordination between the heroes and dragons, and the timing with rage, freeze spell and Warden's ability, those are the key factors for the win.

 #### TH12 Dragon Bat

+If the opponent's war base is not properly designed for air defence, for example, no wizard tower to protect the eagle artillery, inferno tower, and you can make good use of the bat spell.
+Look at the wizard towers, air defences.

+Each bat DpS 30.

+Each level 5 bat spell summons 21 bats and DpS 630.
+If the air defence (HP 1200 - 1400) is not protected properly, it can be taken down by one bat spell in 3 seconds.

+Usually 6 bat spells summons 132 bats (21 x 6), the DpS can go up to 3780 if dropped at the same spot.
+Level 3 eagle artillery 4800 can be destroyed in 1 to 2 seconds, and level 6 inferno HP 3000, level 10 air defense 1400.

+Level 3 electro dragon DpS 300 DpA HP 4,200, move speed 16, housing space 30

+Level 7 dragon DpS 310 DpA 387.5 HP 3,600, move speed 12, housing space 20

 ## League